litepresence/BitShares-Gateway/README.md

 # BitShares Gateway Official Documentation

 [Gateway Demo.webm](https://github.com/litepresence/BitShares-Gateway/assets/27382428/94b9ac96-1202-46a8-b7b8-6ca55552c578)

 ## Overview

 The BitShares Gateway is a powerful solution for seamless interactions between different blockchain networks.
 This documentation provides a concise and clear overview of key components within the BitShares Gateway architecture.

-### 1. Introduction
+### 1.0 Introduction

 #### 1.1 Purpose

-The BitShares Gateway facilitates interoperability between diverse blockchain networks, allowing gateway operators to automatically issue and reserve User Issued Assets (UIA) on Bitshares.
+The BitShares Gateway facilitates interoperability between diverse blockchain networks, allowing gateway operators to automatically issue and reserve User Issued Assets (UIA) on Bitshares and listen for transactions on foreign chains.

-#### 1.2 Components
+#### 1.2 Key Components

- - config.py - Customize user preferences crucial for gateway functionality, ensuring a tailored experience.

- - nodes.py - Maintains essential node endpoints for block operation listeners, vital for foreign chain connectivity to BitShares blockchain.

- - db_setup.py - Executes before the first deposit, creating an SQL database for transparent auditing of gateway transactions.
+ - db_setup.py - Execute this script before the first deposit to create a SQL database for transparent auditing of your gateway transactions.

+ - db_ux.py - CLI visualization utility for the SQL database.
+The SQL can also be queried in the traditional SELECT WHERE manner.

- - Gateway.py - The main script orchestrating various subprocesses, offering users a streamlined single script interface for BitShares Gateway.
+ - Gateway.py - The main script orchestrating various subprocesses, offering admins a streamlined interface to launch BitShares Gateway.

+ - config.py - Customize admin preferences crucial for gateway functionality from a single place, ensuring a tailored experience.

+ - nodes.py - Maintains essential node endpoints for block operation listeners, vital for foreign chain connectivity these can be public or preferrably private nodes.

  - process_parachains.py - Standardizes foreign blockchain transfer listeners, ensuring consistency and compatibility across diverse networks.

- - process_deposits.py - Tracks user requests to deposit foreign chain coins, facilitating a seamless conversion process.
+ - process_deposits.py - Hosts a web based API and tracks user requests to deposit foreign chain coins, facilitating a seamless issuance process.

- - process_withdrawals.py - Listens on the BitShares blockchain for UIAs returned to the gateway operator, facilitating user withdrawals.
+ - process_withdrawals.py - Listens on the BitShares blockchain for UIAs returned to the gateway operator, reserves them and facilitates user withdrawals.

  - process_ingots.py - Consolidates incoming deposits periodically, optimizing asset management for outbound withdrawal efficiency.

-### 2. Usage

-The BitShares Gateway, accessible through Gateway.py, provides a user-friendly interface for depositing, withdrawing, and other operations.

-### 3. Conclusion

-The BitShares Gateway software stands as a robust solution for blockchain interoperability, empowering users to navigate seamlessly between different blockchain ecosystems.

-## Gateway.py - BitShares Gateway Main Script

-### Overview

-Gateway.py serves as the central script for the BitShares Gateway, providing a user-friendly interface for administrators to manage various processes concurrently.

-### Script Structure

-#### 1. Withdrawal and Reserve Process

-- Listens for incoming UIA to the gateway address via a Graphene listener.
-- Confirms the legitimacy of the transfer memo as a foreign chain address.
-- Initiates withdrawal transfer of foreign chain tokens to the client.
-- Listens to the foreign chain to confirm the transfer and reserves UIA.

-#### 2. Deposit and Issue Process

-- Provides a web API for clients to request a gateway deposit address.
-- Generates a unique address for clients to deposit foreign tokens.
-- Listens for incoming foreign tokens on parachains and issues UIA to the client.

-#### 3. Ingot Process

-- Periodically checks foreign chain gateway wallets.
-- Consolidates ingots to optimize funds management.

-#### 4. Parachain Process

-- Writes concise, windowed, apodized blocks of each blockchain offered by the gateway to disk in a standarized format that only includes pertinent information to the gateway operations.

-### Subprocess Management

-The script utilizes Python's multiprocessing module for concurrent subprocesses, allowing multiple clients to deposit or withdraw various tokens on multiple blockchains simultaneously.
+ - watchdog.py - Tracks subprocesses and sends custom alerts.

-### Dependencies
+### 1.3 Dependencies

 The listed dependencies are Python modules that are not included in the standard library and need to be installed separately.
 Here's a brief description of each dependency: